plone/training/docs/mastering-plone/eggs1.md

 The new add-on will be created in the {file}`sources` directory.

 You have to answer some questions about the add-on.
-Press {kbd}`Enter` (i.e. choosing the default value) for most questions except where indicated (enter your GitHub username if you have one, do not initialize a GIT repository, Use Plone 5.2 and python 3.7):
+Press {kbd}`Enter` (i.e. choosing the default value) for most questions except where indicated (enter your GitHub username if you have one and do not initialize a GIT repository):

 ```
 --> Author's name [Philip Bauer]: